 For some of the city’s tango shows such as one of our favorites, Piazzolla Tango, the VIP option is not available to purchase online.
 In these cases, we are more than happy to arrange for you, just get in touch.

-After many years in Argentina we know a wide ranch of Buenos Aires tour guides and the tours available range from horse-riding and an asado at a ranch, walking and bike tours, literary and cultural tours, to Argentine cooking classes and even an inexpensive and fun street art tour.
+After so many years in Argentina we know a wide ranch of Buenos Aires tour companies and guides.
+The tours available range from horse-riding and an asado at a ranch, walking and bike tours, literary and cultural tours, to Argentine cooking classes and even an inexpensive and fun street art tour.

-Booking.com is a popular direct hotel booking site that allows visitors to make a reservation with a credit card but pay in pesos once you arrive in the country.
+Booking.com is a popular direct hotel booking site that allows visitors to make a reservation with a credit card and pay the remainer in pesos once you arrive in the country.

 Hotel Combined is a hotel price comparison platform, which we include on the site just because they have a wide ranch of hotels to choose from in Latin America.

 Hostel World is used primarily to book hostels and lower-cost accommodation.
-Users pay a minimal fee upon booking and must pay the balance when they arrive at the hostel.
+Users pay a minimal fee upon booking and must pay the balance in cash in pesos or with a credit card when they arrive at the hostel.

 This website doesn’t earn much from accommodation bookings but since we use these services as travelers ourselves, we hope that the recommendations are useful for our readers.

 We use Paypal to invoice for all tours and activities.
 Paypal is a third-party processing system that provides a safe way to purchase online with customer’s having the security to dispute charges if needed.
 We can also use Google Pay, which has no fees, but they do not allow business accounts in Argentina, so it is a personal account.If necessary we can also charge customers with Stripe, or even use the digital currency bitcoin.
 Just let us know your preference.

 Money Transfer Services to Argentina